- What is a Spouse Visa?

 - Show that you still live in accommodation with your partner and any child dependents and that this accommodation meets the UK Living requirements.

-- Show that you and your partner still meet the financial requirements
+- Show that you and your partner still meet the income requirements

 Although renewals are often more straightforward that your initial application, you should ensure the process is not rushed.
 If you fail to submit the right evidence, or a mistake is made on your form, you will not be eligible for a refund.